jlfaucher/executor5-bulk/incubator/orxsql/Readme.txt

 This is a VERY preliminary library to support SQL CLI access from ooRexx.
-Nothing you see here should be taken as the final design as most of it will probably change as the design become more complete.
+Nothing you see here should be taken as the final design as most of it will probably change as the design becomes more complete.

 The C++ code in this file conforms to the ISO/IEC 9075-3: "SQL Call-Level Interface" and the ODBC V3.5 updates.
 Any database or driver that supplies a CLI